CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 # How to Choose Your LLM?
 **How to choose the right large language model (for translation)**  </br>
-This post helps beginners pick an LLM that suits them.
+This post helps beginners pick an LLM that suits them. </br>
+if it helps, pls give a star, thanks!

 ### English | [中文-Simplified Chinese](README.md)
 This article is meant to give beginners a first understanding of using LLMs for translation, with a primary scenario of translating visual novels (VN).
 Because the principles are the same, you can also apply it to other translation tasks.